rainforestapp/rainforest-cli/README.md

 These options are subject to change, so don't add them to your CI scripts unless you disable auto-updating.

+You can download a pre-release build by switching to the dev channel in our [download page](https://dl.equinox.io/rainforest_qa/rainforest-cli/dev).

 ## Support